 Just as music can create an emotional journey throughout a scene, short musical themes can also become synonymous with characters.
 We can again look to famous scores by John Williams as examples.

-For instance, it’s nearly impossible to hear Williams’ “Imperial March” without envisioning the approach of Dark Vader.
+For instance, it’s nearly impossible to hear Williams’ “Imperial March” without envisioning the approach of Darth Vader.
 This powerful theme creates a feeling of something unsteadying, menacing, and sinister.